Yes Lord, send me

 Exodus 4:10-16 NIV

-Moses was so caught up in the ‘I can’t’ that he wasn’t hearing God’s words of ‘Yes you can’.
+Before we get frustrated with Moses, remember, this is the man that spoke to God like a friend.
+He had a very close relationship with God.
+But, Moses was so caught up in the ‘I can’t’ that he wasn’t hearing God’s words of ‘Yes you can’.

 Food for thought: We are amazingly blessed through our trials and our testimonies.
-When we continue to run from them instead of standing up and having faith in knowing and believing that the Creator is right there with us, and HE will deliver us, then we can’t complain when we see others being blessed and not ourselves.
+When we continue to run from them instead of standing up and having faith in knowing and believing that the Creator is right there with us, and He will deliver us, then we can’t complain when we see others being blessed and not ourselves.

 Don’t delay.
 Say yes Lord, please send me.